aridiosilva/DesignPrinciplesAndPatterns/README.md

 - The **Memento (283) pattern** is a good example.
 It describes how to encapsulate and save the internal state of an object so that the object can be restored to that state later.
 The pattern stipulates that Memento objects must define two interfaces: a restricted one that lets clients hold and copy mementos, and a privileged one that only the original object can use to store and retrieve state in the memento.

-Design patterns also specify relationships between interfaces.
+Design patterns also specify **relationships between interfaces**.
 In particular, they often require some classes to have similar interfaces, or they place constraints on the interfaces of some classes.
-For example, both Decorator (175) and Proxy (207) require the interfaces of Decorator and Proxy objects to be identical to the decorated and proxied objects.
-In Visitor (331), the Visitor interface must reflect all classes of objects that visitors can visit.
+For example, both **Decorator (175)** and **Proxy (207)** require the interfaces of Decorator and Proxy objects to be identical to the decorated and proxied objects.
+In **Visitor (331)**, the Visitor interface must reflect all classes of objects that visitors can visit.